d6y/richard.dallaway.com/_posts/2016-08-30-exoplanet-safari.md

 ## Earth 2.0

-The next planet is the safari is one: strikingly different from 51 Peg b.
+The next planet is the safari is this one: strikingly different from 51 Peg b.

 So you know from the name that this star is Kepler 186, and we’re looking here at “f” — the fifth exoplanet discovered around it.
 You can see the other four closer in on this artist impression.